 More Benefits of Turning on Brown Fat

-Controlling your weight is one reason having more brown fat comes in handy, but more brown fat cells also bode well for metabolic health.
-Having more metabolically active brown fat helps with insulin sensitivity and blood sugar control.
+Controlling your weight is one reason having more brown fat comes in handy, but more of this type of fat cells also bode well for metabolic health.
+Having more metabolically active fat helps with insulin sensitivity and blood sugar control.
 That’s critical since there’s currently an epidemic of type 2 diabetes and diabesity.

 Keep in mind that turning on brown fat probably won’t have a major impact on your weight, although it could help you burn a few hundred extra calories daily.
 The basis of weight control is still good nutrition, mindful eating, and exercise, both aerobic and strength training.